 Establishing A Learning Agreement:

-Covenanting Together for Learning
+Covenanting Together for Learning with SMART Goals

 Each of the three learning partners can bring particular insights to bear on the task of constructing a Learning Agreement:

-1. Student interns know best what they want to learn or need to learn.
+1. Seminarian interns know best what they want to learn or need to learn.
 They have the best understanding at any given moment in time concerning their discernment of a call to some kind of ministry.
 They know best their gifts for ministry and strengths for service (which might not need to be framed as learning goals) and their growing edges (which might make excellent learning goals).

 *PMM documents may refer variously to “learning goals,” learning agenda,” “learning agreement,” and “learning covenant.”
 Unless particular clarification is given, these may be understood as synonymous.